buhrmi/buhrmi/README.md

 ### Hi there 👋

-This is buhrmi, a web developer who sometimes [live streams on Twitch](https://twitch.tv/buhrmitv).
+This is buhrmi, a web developer who sometimes [streams on Twitch](https://twitch.tv/buhrmitv).

 Welcome to my GitHub profile.
 In here you can find mostly crap (the GitHub stars are misleading), but also some useful stuff.